 Description

-According to the company, the reorganisation of its stores comes as part of its digitalisation process and responds to changing consumer habits, driven by the growth of e-commerce which accelerated during the COVID-19 pandemic.
+According to the company, the reorganisation of its stores comes as part of its digitalisation process and responds to changing consumer habits driven by the growth of e-commerce, which accelerated during the COVID-19 pandemic.

-The CCOO union recognises that the digitalisation process is necessary to adapt to market circumstances, but it claims that the workforce adjustment is not necessary and calls for solutions to protect employment.
+The CCOO union recognises that the digitalisation process is necessary to adapt to market circumstances, but it claims that workforce adjustment is not necessary and calls for solutions to protect employment.
 The company and trade unions are currently negotiating the terms of the collective redundancy plan.
 The workers' representation is composed of members of the trade unions CCOO, USO, UGT and FETICO.
 This collective layoff plan comes after the restructuring process in 2018.

-Eurofound (2021), Douglas, Internal restructuring in Spain, factsheet number 103611, European Restructuring Monitor.
-Dublin, https://restructuringeventsprod.azurewebsites.net/restructuring-events/detail/103611.
+Eurofound (2021), Douglas, Closure in Spain, factsheet number 103611, European Restructuring Monitor.
+Dublin, https://apps.eurofound.europa.eu/restructuring-events/detail/103611.